DannyBen/docopt_ng/README.md

-`docopt.rb` – command line option parser, that will make you smile
+Docopt – command line option parser, that will make you smile
 ===============================================================================

+---

+This is a detached fork of the original [docopt.rb](https://github.com/docopt/docopt.rb)

+---

 This is the ruby port of [`docopt`](https://github.com/docopt/docopt), the awesome option parser written originally in python.

-> New in version 0.5.0:
->
-> Repeatable flags and commands are counted if repeated (a-la ssh `-vvv`).
-> Repeatable options with arguments are accumulated into list.

 Isn't it awesome how `optparse` and `argparse` generate help messages based on your code?!